maheshsabnis/blazeclan_exp/README.md

                             (function(){......})();
                     - jQuery, Knockout, React Libraries uses IIFE to initialize Object Model which is used by DOM
                     - IIFE allows to create a Module min JavaScript and also defines scope for the variable declaraed in it
+# HTML 5
+- New Markup for moden Web UI Front-End.
+- Standard HTML Markups with inline JavaScript and CSS
+- Fatures
+    - New Input Elemnets
+        - Date, Month, Week, Time, Email, Number, Range
+        - Validators
+            - required, minlength, maxlength, pattern, email
+        - Property System
+            - min, max, placeholder, validation attributes
+    - Form Element
+        - DataList
+            - Provide the Value Filter for INput Text Elements e.g. Auto-Complete
+            - The DataLIOst can be linked with HTML input element using the 'list' attribute of the HTML Element
+        - Description List
+            - List with Items having Sub-Items
+    - Drag-Drop APIs
+        - The DOM Events those allows to dynamically MOdify the DOM Tree by changing position of elements
+            - Property
+                - draggable, when it is set to true, the HTML element can be dragged
+            - Events
+                - dragstart, drag the element
+                    - Combination of MouseEnter and MouseLeftButton down event
+                - dragover, take the element to target
+                - drop, drop the dragged element
+            - The DataTransfer Object returned from the drag and drop
+                - This object is used to store the elements's metadata e.g. id, name, tag ect. to move it and drop it
+                    - evt.dataTransfer.setData();, set the metadata of element being dragged
+                    - evt.dataTRansfer.getData();, get the meatdata of element being dropped
+    - Storage
+        - localStorage
+        - sessionStorage
+        - indexedDbB
+        - WebSql
+    - HTML 5 Features Generally used by Mobile Apps
+        - Geolocation
+            - Access GPRS of the Device or Network Connectivity for the browser
+        - File Access
+            - Local Files
+                - Images, TEsxtFile, etc
+        - Camera Access
+        - USB Access
+        - Printer Access
+        - Graphics
+            - Canvas
+            - Scalable Vector Grphics (SVG)
+    - CSS 3 Features

 # Asignments
 # Date: 18-08-2021
 1. Create a Calculator like WIndows Calculator in Browser